 My very first camera was a Kodak sigma focal plane film camera.
 It had manual everything.
 Manual shutter, manual aperture, and because it was a film camera, the ISO (or ASA back in those days) was constant.
 That meant whatever light sensitivity you wanted was limited to the film you loaded into the body of the camera.
 To set proper exposure one needed several baselines of camera settings depending upon lighting conditions committed to memory.
 Then, there was the issue of processing the film and prints.
 You could ship the film off to a lab, but in my case I had access to a darkroom.
 The darkroom experience featured fumbling around int the darkness, hence the name and the snootful of a bouquet of chemicals used in the processing of the aforementioned film and prints.
 In my teens with some money I saved at my first job I purchased my first SLR camera- the Minolta XE-5.
 Simply the beefiest camera I ever owned.
-It was dropped on numerous occasions, exposed to questionable weather conditions and yet I had that camera for over 30 years before it finally broke beyond my ability to repair it.
+It was dropped on numerous occasions, exposed to questionable weather conditions and yet kept coming back for more.
+I had that camera for over 30 years before it finally broke beyond my ability to repair it.
 That was when in 2005 I finally made the leap to digital.
-That was one of the most interesting learning curves I encountered.
+The digital camera was one of the most interesting learning curves I encountered.
 What was so seemingly difficult for me to adjust to was the difference in the effects of shutter speed between a digital camera and a film camera.
 For example for sharp high speed images on a film camera, I only needed to set the shutter at 1/500sec or 1000/sec.
 To get the same effect on a digital camera I needed to set the shutter between 1/1600sec-1/2000.
 Easy adjustment for some.
 Quite painful for me, but I finally caught on.
-After that speed bump, I found myself missing the film camera less and less.
+I think it was my preconceived notions about what I thought digital should be.
+For example digital means fast.
+Fast meant in my world that I use a slower shutter speed for the same effect because digital was just that fast.
+Once I managed to get that erroneous concept out of my head, I found myself missing the film camera less and less.

 Who would have thought that in less than 20 years, digital cameras would have come as far as they have?
 Nowadays, night photography can be done with a camera installed on a phone.
 I’m totally amazed that a little phone can now do a fairly decent job at astrophotography.

-Although I’m not quite ready to chuck the DSLR anytime soon, Phone cameras have really come a long way.
-I think there is an issue of ergonomics of the phones before I entertain that thought very seriously.
+Phone cameras have really come a long way.
+For me, there is an issue of ergonomics of cell phones in general that do not agree with my tiny little hands that needs to be addressed before I entertain thought of relinquishing my DSLR very seriously.